 Ms. McGuire is a graduate of Lycoming College in Williamsport, Pennsylvania.
 She is on the board of Women's Media Group, and lives in Manhattan with her family.

-Peter Borland, Vice President & Editor-in-Chief of Atria Books and Washington Square Press, joined Atria in 2004 after serving in various editorial capacities at Dutton and Ballantine.
-At Atria, he acquired A Man Called Ove by Fredrik Backman, which became a #1 New York Times bestseller, as well as Mr. Backman’s subsequent bestselling novels, including My Grandmother Asked Me To Tell You She’s Sorry, Britt-Marie Was Here, Beartown, and Us Against You.
-Other novels he has edited include Stardust, Istanbul Passage, Leaving Berlin and Defectors, all by Joseph Kanon; The Daughters of Mars by Thomas Keneally, and Bob Honey Who Just Do Stuff by Sean Penn.
+Peter Borland, Vice President & Editor-in-Chief of Atria Books, Washington Square Press, and Howard Books, joined Atria in 2004 after serving in various editorial capacities at Dutton and Ballantine.
+At Atria, he acquired the #1 New York Times bestseller A Man Called Ove by Fredrik Backman, as well as Mr. Backman’s subsequent bestselling novels, including My Grandmother Asked Me To Tell You She’s Sorry, Britt-Marie Was Here, Beartown, Us Against You, and the forthcoming Anxious People.
+Other novelists on his list include Joseph Kanon, Thomas Keneally, William Kent Krueger, Sean Penn, and Christina Schwarz.
 His nonfiction books include My Love Story by Tina Turner, Unbearable Lightness by Portia De Rossi, I’m Over All That by Shirley MacLaine, The Price of Illusion by Joan Juliet Buck, iGen by Jean Twenge, and History of a Suicide by Jill Bialosky.
 A graduate of Haverford College, he is also an Adjunct Instructor at NYU’s School of Professional Studies where he teaches the Introduction to Book Publishing class in the fall semester.

-Sarah Pelz, Executive Editor
+Vice President, Executive Editor